Tajikistan: Demographics

-In 2023, Tajikistan was estimated to have a population of 10,389,799 as per the World Bank data.
-The Tajiks who speak Tajik are the main ethnic group, while there are minorities of Uzbeks and Russians, whose numbers are declining due to emigration; this makes Tajikistan the only country in Central Asia to have a minority of Turkic people, and instead a majority of Iranic people.
-The Pamiris of Badakhshan, a population of Yaghnobi people, and a minority of Ismailis are considered to belong to the larger group of Tajiks.
+In 2023, Tajikistan was estimated to have a population of 10,389,799, according to World Bank data.
+The Tajiks, who speak Tajik, are the main ethnic group, while there are minorities of Uzbeks and Russians, whose numbers are declining owing to emigration.
+This makes Tajikistan the only country in Central Asia to have a minority of Turkic people and a majority of Iranic people.
+The Pamiris of Badakhshan, the Yaghnobi people, and a minority of Ismailis are considered to belong to the larger group of Tajiks.
 Citizens of Tajikistan are called Tajikistanis.